 The gospel was “preached” by example only.
 Volunteers could answer questions about their faith and why we were doing what we were doing, but active evangelism was not allowed.

-The Shelter aimed to act as a bridge leading to more permanent accommodation for guests, by providing them with some stability before they moved into longer term accommodation through the active support of Porchlight, to which guests were referred following arrival at the shelter.
+The Shelter aims to act as a bridge leading to more permanent accommodation for guests, by providing them with some stability before they moved into longer term accommodation through the active support of Porchlight, to which guests were referred following arrival at the shelter.
 The shelter also served as a hub which guests used to access key statutory services, such as health care and welfare benefits.

 Volunteers were drawn from the various churches in Dartford and the surrounding area and many individuals from the local community.
 Training was provided and every volunteer was giving a printed handbook.